MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawmouse.md

 </dl>
 </td>
 <td width="60%">
-The mouse event was input was not coalesced.
+This mouse movement event was not coalesced.
 Mouse movement events can be coalescened by default.

 Windows XP/2000:  This value is not supported.